 I have been following the real Juno spacecraft form the very beginning.
 As I do with a lot of science experiments.
-I watched Juno"s construction, I watched its launch in 2011 live via internet, and I still watch it now as it is sending back the most amazing pictures and data.
+I followed Juno's development, I watched its launch in 2011 live via internet, and I still follow it now as it is sending back the most amazing pictures and data.

 To me scientific endeavours such as Juno are the most valuable things we can do as humanity in this incomprehensible universe we live in.
-Because in the end, nothing matters.
-In the short amount of time I have, I would like to know (as much as possible) what this universe is.
-That is why Juno is important, it gathers knowledge.
-I wanted to get to know Juno and pay a tribute, so I was building a 1:50 scale model for my bookcase when DordtYart approached me for an exhibition and residency with the theme Appear / Disappear.
+Juno is important because it gathers knowledge.
+That is why I wanted to get to know Juno better.
+I was building a 1:50 scale model for my bookcase when DordtYart approached me for an exhibition and residency with the theme Appear / Disappear.
 This scale model of Juno was not meant to be an art project, but it became one then.

 The data Juno generates is invaluable, humanity will be working with this data for many many years to come, figuring out all kinds of facts about jupiter, the solar system and beyond.
 Some mysteries about the planet and the solar system will disappear.

-The interesting thing about scientific equipment and experiments is that they are not designed to be aesthetic, the shape is determined by the function.
+Scientific equipment and experiments are not designed to be aesthetic, the shape is determined by the function.
 Therefore, whilst making a model of something, you automatically encounter the function of its parts.
 Sometimes though, this function is too complex for me to understand.
-This is also a theme I often apply in my work, this lack of knowledge leads to objects and shapes to be somewhat abstract.
-I like the idea that abstraction can become less due to educating yourself.
+This lack of knowledge leads to objects and shapes to be somewhat abstract.
+I like the idea that abstraction can become less abstract due to educating yourself.
 Juno and its discoveries are a prime example of this process

 Modelmaking is a thing I do to get to know objects I admire.
 There is no better way to know an object than to make it yourself.
 It creates a deeper connection with the object and a personal relation to it.
 But because of space limitations, most objects need to be built on a smaller scale than the original.
 This forces you to make choices and to not be as exact as you may want to be.
-The scale also causes a problem when you try to relate yourself to its original size, you can put a scale model of a person next to the object and use your imagination, but the best thing to really relate to the original, is to make it full-scale.
+The scale also causes a problem when you try to relate yourself to its original size.
+The best thing to really relate to the original, is to make it full-scale.

 Space, time and scale

 In history, most artistic objects were about gods, admired people, mysteries and fantasy stories that were seen as important.
 The names Juno and Jupiter also originate from these times.
 Until recently we knew very little about how the universe really was, The stars and especially the planets were seen as signs from the gods.
 Today it seems most people take for granted how much we have discovered and in what fascinating time we live.
-Objects like the Juno spacecraft should be world-famous and admired.
+Objects like the Juno spacecraft are the modern day explorers that shape the view of our existence.

 Many many thanks to DordtYart and Mondriaan Fund for their trust and for helping me realise this work!